You Rang, M'Lord?: Production

 The series, like other situation comedies of its time, was filmed in front of a live studio audience.
 Mark Lewisohn said the writers were careful to ensure the sets, lighting and camerawork were of a quality associated with drama productions such as Upstairs, Downstairs.
 For a situation comedy, the episodes are an unconventional length (50 minutes).
 Croft felt this would let them develop characters and situations more thoroughly.
 This was supported by Gareth Gwenlan, head of BBC comedy.
 Also unconventional for a Perry/Croft series was the fact that plots directly continued from episode to episode like a soap opera as opposed to being largely standalone episodes such as in Dad's Army and It Ain't Half Hot Mum.

 This, coupled with high production values and attention to period detail, was designed to give the series the feel of a comedy drama.
 In writing the series, the two writers drew on research and personal accounts from the period; Jimmy Perry's grandfather had been in service as a butler and David Croft's mother, Anne Croft, had been a musical comedy star in the 1920s, giving them some ideas of life both above and below stairs.

 The pilot episode was meant to be recorded at the BBC Television Centre in London, but due to a strike the sets were sparsely dressed and production was moved to the BBC Elstree Studios instead.
 The sets were improved for the first series.
 After the pilot was aired and the BBC agreed to a full series, the production team decided to remain at BBC Elstree Studios, and all four series of the show were recorded there.
 Exterior shots were mostly filmed in and around Diss, Norfolk, for example a disused brush factory which was used as the Union Jack Rubber Company.
-Other locations included the seafront at Cromer, Lynford Hall and Oxburgh Hall as the bishop's palace.
+Other locations included the seafront at Cromer, Lynford Hall, Bayfield Hall and Oxburgh Hall as the bishop's palace.
 The First World War battle scene at the beginning of the pilot episode was built in Long Valley, the British Army's tank training ground in Aldershot.
 The exterior of the Meldrum house is rarely seen, although the pilot featured exterior shots of an actual building, probably No. 15, Holland Villas Road, London W14, but later shootings took place at a mock-up built on the car park at BBC Elstree Studios or in Norfolk.

 The first two series were directed by David Croft who then handed over directing duties to Roy Gould, his production manager for many years, for series three and four.

 The series' opening and closing music was written by Jimmy Perry and Roy Moore and performed by a 1920s-style orchestra.
 The vocals were performed by Bob Monkhouse and Paul Shane.